Lattay/sketcher/README.md

 # What is this ?

 __sketcher__ is a python module which may be used to quicly create littles program (sketches) that produce graphical output.
 It is obviously deeply inspired by processing and try to get the same feeling in the python world.
 It is different from processing.py in that it has no dependencies to Java environnement and it use a more Pythonic approach of a sketch.
-By the way __sketcher__ does not try to stick to the processing API but a lot of methods names a the same.
+By the way __sketcher__ does not try to stick to the processing API but a lot of methods names are the same.

 # How to install it ?